andrea-gioia/TheDataJoy/README.md

 [Follow me on LinkedIn](https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=andreagioia) if you like the posts.

+P.s.
+This year, I also created several illustrations for my new book, [Managing Data as a Product](https://a.co/d/40TPE9X).
+You can check them out [here](https://github.com/PacktPublishing/Managing-Data-as-a-Product/tree/main).

 # License
 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].